hg-mirrors/pypy_extradoc/blog/draft/remove-gil.rst

 Python is a very mutable language - there is tons of mutable state and basic objects that are compile time in other languages, like classes and functions are mutable at runtime.
-That means that sharing things between subinterpreters would be restricted to basic immutable data structures, which defeats the point compared to multi-processing approach.
+That means that sharing things between subinterpreters would be restricted to basic immutable data structures, which defeats the point, because it has the same problems as the approach of having multiple processes and no additional benefits.
 We don't believe it's a viable approach without seriously impacting the semantics of the language.

+* Why is it easier to do in PyPy than CPython?

+Removing the GIL in CPython has two problems - how do we guard access to mutable data structures with locks and what do we do with reference counting that needs to be guarded.
+PyPy only has the former problem, with latter being non-existance due to a different garbage collector approach.
+We believe that fixing reference counting would be quite a bit bigger undertaking than "just" providing locks around mutable data structures.

 Best regards,
 Maciej Fijalkowski